"Wise land use is simply an adaptation of nature's conservation and flood control methods to the conditions of advanced cultivation."

 Ecology forms the basis of strategies for managing weeds with less reliance on herbicides and cultivation.
 Investigations by our group focus on understanding how crop rotations, compost and manure amendments, insect and rodent seed predators, and different cultivation and herbicide regimes affect crop-weed interactions and weed population dynamics.
 Special attention is being directed toward better understanding the dynamics of weed seedbanks.

-A recent publication reporting what we’ve learned about the effects of different crop rotation systems and herbicide regimes on weed control, crop productivity, profitability, environmental quality and human health can be accessed here.
+A recent publication reporting what I learned with colleagues from the University of Minnesota about the effects of different crop rotation systems and herbicide regimes on weed control, crop productivity, profitability, environmental quality and human health can be accessed here.

 Outreach and Implementation

-Communicating our scientific findings with the public, especially with members of the agricultural community, is a high priority.
-We do this through field day presentations, winter meetings, media interviews, and documents that can be downloaded from the internet.
-In some cases, we directly assist farmer-cooperators with the implementation of new practices, like prairie conservation strips, on their own land.
-We also seek to work with farmers as they themselves serve as teachers and advocates for improved conservation and environmental protection practices.
+Communicating scientific findings with the public, especially with members of the agricultural community, is a high priority.
+The STRIPS project has been especially successful in engaging with farmers and landowners as they themselves serve as teachers, investigators, and advocates for improved conservation and environmental protection practices.